Please find the 2021 EBME Conference Speakers highlighted below

 Jamie has worked with Pentland Medical for the last eight years.
 His role has encompassed many different aspects of business in the Healthcare Industry including sales, marketing, product identification and development.
 This has given him the opportunity to work closely with Healthcare Professionals covering many different disciplines, subsequently gaining a great understanding of the needs of clinicians in today’s cost-conscious healthcare landscape.
 Working closely with overseas industry partners and utilising his experience in UK healthcare, Jamie is able to influence the direction and development of exciting technologies that Pentland Medical are delighted to be involved with.

-With a background in Critical Care Nursing spanning over 25 years including Cardiothoracic, Paediatric and Burns specialties, I now lead the Clinical Teams in Connected Care at Philips in the UK Market.
-I have been working with Phillips for 7 years and remain passionate about ensuring Education and Clinical Services are delivered to the highest standard, enabling true influence on patient safety and clinical outcomes.
+With a background in Critical Care Nursing spanning over 25 years including Cardiothoracic, Paediatric and Burns specialties, Paul now leads the Clinical Teams in Connected Care at Philips in the UK Market.
+Paul has been working with Phillips for 8 years and remains passionate about ensuring Education and Clinical Services are delivered to the highest standard, enabling true influence on patient safety and clinical outcomes.

 Dr. Sebastian Brown